Rakefile

-Capistrano is great for remote server automation over SSH but often I find myself only needing small parts from what the full
+Capistrano is great for remote server automation over SSH but often I find myself only needing small parts from what the full Capistrano suite has to offer.
+Starting with Capistrano 3, the SSH-part of Capistrano was split out into a separate project called SSHKit.

 SSHKit comes with a neat DSL that we can easily embed in our Rakefiles.
 Lets go through an example of how I deploy my Jekyll-powered blog via Rake: